Cannabis Made Clear

 How the endocannabinoid system impacts sleep

 The ECS helps regulate your sleep-wake cycle, a circadian rhythm.
-Like the ECS, circadian rhythms influence several bodily processes and are impacted by environmental factors such as food intake, exercise, light, darkness, social interactions and many more.
+Like the ECS, circadian rhythms affect many body processes.
+They also respond to environmental factors such as food, exercise, light, darkness and social interactions.

-These environmental factors, or cues, are known as zeitgebers, a German word that means “time givers.”
-Research suggests that cannabinoids are zeitgebers that, in accordance with the ECS, can influence circadian rhythms like the sleep-wake cycle.
+These environmental factors, or cues, are known as zeitgebers (a German word that means “time givers”).
+Research suggests cannabinoids can act as zeitgebers or time cues in the body.
+In alignment with the ECS, they may affect circadian rhythms, including your sleep and wake cycles.

 Will THC help me sleep?

-Arguably the best-known and best-studied cannabinoid, THC is the compound responsible for a contradictory set of potential effects, including paranoia, panic, anxiety and relaxation, euphoria and sleepiness.
+Arguably the best-known and best-studied cannabinoid, THC is the compound responsible for the psychoactive and intoxicating effects of cannabis consumption.

 - Short-term use of THC probably makes falling asleep faster.
 A large review conducted in 2023 found that short-term use of THC reduces the time it takes to fall asleep.